dasariramacharan/daily-coding/Design-Patterns.md

     Undo the work performed by a series of steps, which together define an eventually consistent operation, if one or more of the steps fail. https://docs.microsoft.com/en-us/azure/architecture/patterns/compensating-transaction

-2. Pipes and Filters pattern
-     Decompose a task that performs complex processing into a series of separate elements that can be reused.
-     This can improve performance, scalability, and reusability by allowing task elements that perform the processing to be deployed and scaled independently.The filters in a pipeline can be implemented as separate hosted tasks running close to the data that they maintain.

 4. Circuit Breaker pattern
     Handle faults that might take a variable amount of time to recover from, when connecting to a remote service or resource.